 The Texas Highway Patrol Division — Information about commercial vehicle enforcement, frequently requested information, and education and awareness tips can be found on this website.
 You can also search tickets or citations issued by the Highway Patrol.

 Were you recently arrested for DWI in North Texas?
-Richard C. McConathy and Brian A. Bolton have a 91 percent success rate since 2002 on cases announced ready for trial.
+Richard C. McConathy and Brian A. Bolton have had a 91 percent success rate since 2002 on cases announced as ready for trial.

-Law Offices of Richard C. McConathy represents clients in and around Lewisville, including as Flower Mound, Westlake, Grapevine, Little Elm, and several other communities in Denton County.
-Our firm can review your case and begin developing a legal strategy when you call 940-222-8004 to schedule a free, confidential consultation.
+Law Offices of Richard C. McConathy represents clients in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+Our firm can review your case and begin developing a legal strategy when you call (940) 222-8004 to schedule a free, confidential consultation.

 Texas DWI FAQ